 The average homeowner spends more than $1,200 per year on electricity costs alone.
 That’s more than $100 per month just to power your appliances, keep the lights on, and make sure your home stays comfortable year-round.

 Sometimes, those costs can be even higher.
 If you notice that you have an overly high electric bill coming to your home every month, you don’t have to accept it.
+Looking for a different energy provider can be the solution to that surprising amount in your billing account.
+Many light companies in Houston offer excellent and reliable rates with high-quality performance on their services to please your needs.

 There are things you can do to lower your energy costs and keep your budget intact.
 You just need to identify what’s causing your bills to increase.